Gilbert-Sobremisana/E-Report-1024202301/README.md

+This is a project that clusters or classifies clients into 4 clusters based on various parameters.
+This project includes an E-report of data interpretation and analysis as well the codes in both R and Python that was used to generate the E-report.
 This project leverages advanced statistical techniques, machine learning algorithms, and mathematical modeling to categorize the clientele of a telecom company into four distinct groups.
 This classification will enable the company to tailor its services more effectively to specific customer segments